erichegt/askbot-devel/askbot/doc/source/initial-configuration.rst

         __init__.py - often empty but needed for Python manage.py   - the hook allowing to run management commands

-    `startforum` adds those files to the directory you select (and some more things specific to Askbot).
+    `askbot-setup` adds those files to the directory you select (and some more things specific to Askbot).

-Note that if you already have a Django site you will not want to use `startforum`, because you don't want to just overwrite your existing settings.py.
+Note that if you already have a Django site you will not want to use `askbot-setup`, because you don't want to just overwrite your existing settings.py.
 See below for instructions.

 Another thing you have to do if you are creating a brand new Django project is edit the file `settings.py`_.
 At the very minimum, you will need to provide the correct values to::